Payroll Deductions

 As an employer, you don’t have the right to deduct wages for everything.
 You aren’t allowed to deduct pay for the following reasons:

-• If an employee made a mistake that costcost, you money.
+• If an employee made a mistake, that cost you money

 It’s important you don’t make any illegal wage deductions.
-These deductions could lead to a breach of contract and an employment law dispute.
+These deductions could lead to a breach of contract and an employment standards claim.

 Can you deduct pay for lateness?

-You can’t deduct an employees’ wage for being late directly.
+While it's not illegal to deduct an employee's salary when they show up late, you can’t deduct an employee’s wage for being late directly.
 However, you only have to pay for the time worked.
 Even if an employee is late by two minutes, you are under no requirement to pay for that time.

-You must still pay for any paid vacation time you’ve authorized.
+You must however still pay for any paid vacation time you’ve authorized.

 Which mandatory payroll deductions do you have to make?

 When paying your employees, you must subtract payroll tax deductions.
 Canada Revenue Agency deductions (CRA deductions) are payroll source deductions.
-They’re a legal requirement for employers, and are made up of:
+They’re a legal requirement for employers and are made up of the following:

 Employees are also required to make contributions from their wages.
 Employee deductions are contributions to both EI and CPP.
 For payroll deduction tables and more information, visit the Canadian Government website.

-• Provincial and federal income tax: Add the total of tax and subtract from basic salary.
+• Provincial and federal income tax: Add the total tax and subtract it from the basic salary.
+This amount usually varies according to where your business operates or where the employee lives.
+You can also use the Government of Canada's approved online calculator.

 • Employment insurance premium: The employment insurance premium rate is 1.58%.
 For example, if you pay someone $3000 monthly, the deduction will be $47.40.

 You can remit your payroll deductions online via the government website.
-You can also remint your payroll deductions via mail.
-The payroll deduction form can be submitted monthly or quarterly, via your business account in the CRA portal.
+You can also remit your payroll deductions via mail.
+The payroll deduction form can be submitted monthly or quarterly via your business account in the CRA portal.

 You must follow your payroll remittance schedule as outlined by the Canadian Government.
 Your due date is normally based on your average monthly withholding amount (AMWA) from two years ago.